 As I’ve said, SI joint pain is a very treatable condition that responds to multiple modalities.
 Help is available, and you don’t have to just endure the pain.

 Treatment options include:

 Physical therapy: We usually start here for SI joint pain as it tends to be very successful and it’s a non-invasive treatment.

 Injections: We inject a numbing and/or an anti-inflammatory medication.
 Numbing medication alone serves as a diagnostic tool, and anti-inflammatory medications can often be curative.

-Surgical fusion: If the pain is resistant to non-operative treatments, we can stop the motion in the joint with spine surgery that fuses the sacrum and iliac bone.
+Surgical fusion: If the pain is resistant to non-operative treatments, we can stop the motion in the joint with spine surgery that fuses the sacrum and iliac bone (learn about the most common types of spine surgery here).
 The joint has minimal motion and doesn’t contribute to daily activities, so immobilizing it makes little difference on a patient’s overall mobility.

 We’ve found that the fusion surgery has very good results for patients with persistent pain.
 In fact, I will sometimes see patients for a second opinion who continue to experience discomfort after SI joint fusion surgery, and this usually means the problem wasn’t with their SI joint to begin with.
 That’s one reason it’s so important to get a proper diagnosis about your back pain from an experienced specialist.